tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

 }
 {% endhighlight %}

 If you put a file with this content into the `mappings` folder, you will make WireMock respond with `Hello, world!` when you call `http://localhost:8080/some/thing`.
-Lines 2-5 define that it will respond to a `GET` request to `/some/thing` and lines 7-13 define that it will respnd with an HTTP status of `200` (which is `OK`), a `body` of `Hello, world!` and a `Content-Type` header of `text-plan`.
+Lines 2-5 define that it will respond to a `GET` request to `/some/thing` and lines 7-13 define that it will respond with an HTTP status of `200` (which is `OK`), a `body` of `Hello, world!` and a `Content-Type` header of `text-plain`.
 Of course, this isn't something needed for mocking the BC API, so we'll have to use something slightly more sophisticated for that.
 But if we take a simple example like the list of companies in a BC environment, it is actually quite similar:

 {% highlight json linenos %}
 {